The Benefits, Universality and Boundaries of DSRP Theory: Part 2 of 3

 Notice that the structure on the left mirrors the structure on the right.

-reality (R) provides feedback to our mental models.
+Reality (R) provides feedback to our mental models.
 In response, our Mental Models (M) update themselves - what the authors call fitback - to better align with reality.

 Conclusion